sundialr - An Interface to 'SUNDIALS' Ordinary Differential Equation (ODE) Solvers

 plot(time, y1, type = "l", lty = 1, main = "An ODE system with discontinuties", frame.plot = F)

-Note that in the example above, TSAMP
+Note that in the example above, TSAMP is the sampling

 time at which the solution is desired.
 Also, even though an Initial